+Share capital

-Share capital (continued).
-The Group includes five separate legal entities each possessing their own share capital.
-As at 31 December 2016 the Company had authorized and issued 440,050,998 shares at par 1 Azerbaijani Manat to the Government of the Republic of Azerbaijan, which is the sole and ultimate shareholder of the Group.
-The Company has ultimate control and 100% interest in all of its subsidiaries.
+The Group includes fourteen separate legal entities each possessing their own share capital.
+As at 31 December 2017 the Company had authorized and issued 440,050,998 shares at par 1 Azerbaijani Manat to the Government of the Republic of Azerbaijan, which is the sole and ultimate shareholder of the Group.

+Additional paid-in capital

-Additional paid-in capital.
-In 2016 the Group's additional paid-in capital increased by AZN 5,773 (2015: AZN 5,722) of which full amount was contributed as cash.
+In 2017 the Group's additional paid-in capital increased by AZN 16,000 (2016: AZN 5,773) of which full amount was contributed as cash.